vacp2p/rfc/content/docs/rfcs/36/README.md

 Fields:

-- `nodeId`: Integer, go-waku node that emitted the signal.
 - `type`: Type of signal being emitted.
 Currently, only `message` is available.
 - `event`: Format depends on the type of signal.